jasonm/redstorm-talk/slides/slides.markdown

     * after a bolt finishes, it acks its input tuple
     * after a whole tree is acked, the root tuple is considered processed
 * this provides at-least-once semantics
-* a topology specifies a timeout for retry
+* a topology specifies a timeout for retry TOPOLOGY_MESSAGE_TIMEOUT_SECS default 30s
-* _ who receives acks and decides to replay?  is it nimbus?  some quorum agreement amongst workers? via ZK?

 ---